projectbarbel/barbelhisto-core/README.md

 - provides basic functionality, extendible for individual needs
 - remember every change to the data, nothing is ever going to be deleted
 - build-in thread safety by minimizing mutability
+- implemented in plain Java with no dependencies

 # Build-in backends